eveopsec/zk2s/README.md

  1. [Download the binary from Github](https://github.com/eveopsec/zk2s/releases ) for your OS distribution and extract it in to a folder.
  2. Setup your configuration file as you see fit.
 [See the wiki for details.](https://github.com/eveopsec/zk2s/wiki)

-**From Docker:**
- 1. Pull the image from DockerHub: `docker pull eveopsec/zk2s`
- 2. Create your desired configuration and templates, and store them in a directory of your choosing.
-(If you do not have a template, feel free to use the provided default template!)
- 3. Create your container from the image, like so: `docker create --name eve-zk2s -v /host/path/to/config/dir/zk2s:/zk2s zk2s:1.1`
- 4. Star the docker image and you're good to go!

 **From Source:**

- *THIS IS NOT RECOMMENDED*
- Mostly because the `evelib` project API that ZK2S uses is in a constant of flux, half because I'm always changing my mind as to how to program it, the other half because my time is currently limited!

- If you know your way around the code, then by all means.
-You will get several errors when Go tries to compile it, generally for methods not being found or wrong return types (literals vs pointers etc.).

- I'll try to get back to consistency as soon as possible!

- You will need to:
+ *BEFORE YOU BEGIN*: This project uses `vivace-io/evelib` as one of its core dependencies, which is under active development as my time allows.
+As such, the API may change and suddenly this application does not compile.
+If it comes to this, please feel free to create a new issue and I can work on a quick fix, or present your own fix in a pull request.

+ Regardless, below are the instructions to compile from source.

-  1. Install or have installed the latest version of Go installed, with the environment properly configured. (see [this document](https://golang.org/doc/install) for more information on that process).
+  1. Install or have installed the latest version of Go installed, with the environment properly configured.
+See [this document](https://golang.org/doc/install) for more information on that process.
   2. Run `go get -u github.com/vivace-io/zk2s` to retrieve the source and its dependencies.
   3. Run `zk2s configure assistant` to run the configuration setup
   4. Run `zk2s start` to run the application.

+** From Docker:**

+While there is a Dockerfile in this repository, I've found issues where the container is not running properly, or unexpectedly hangs/crashes.
+I have not had the time to work on a solution, so currently Docker is not actively supported.
+Should you be able to replicate this problem, and/or present a fix, please open a new issue/pull request and we can get it in to the code base ASAP!

 ## Configuring and Customizing